On this page

 - The client now uses that access token to access the resource server.

-Note: For information on authorization servers, how they work, and how you can use them, see Authorization Servers.
+Note: For information on authorization servers, how they work, and how you can use them, see Authorization servers.

-OpenID Connect is an authentication standard built on top of OAuth 2.0.
-It adds an additional token called an ID token.
-OpenID Connect also standardizes areas that OAuth 2.0 leaves up to choice, such as scopes, endpoint discovery, and dynamic registration of clients.
+OpenID Connect (OIDC) is an authentication standard built on top of OAuth 2.0.
+It defines an ID token type to pair with OAuth 2.0 access and refresh tokens.
+OIDC also standardizes areas that OAuth 2.0 leaves up to choice, such as scopes, endpoint discovery, and the dynamic registration of clients.
 Okta is OpenID Certified (opens new window).

-Although OpenID Connect is built on top of OAuth 2.0, the OpenID Connect specification uses slightly different terms for the roles in the flows:
+Although OIDC extends OAuth 2.0, the OIDC specification (opens new window) uses slightly different terms for the roles in the flows:

-The "OpenID provider" — The authorization server that issues the ID token.
+- OpenID provider: The authorization server that issues the ID token.
 In this case Okta is the OpenID provider.

-The "ID token" is issued by the OpenID Provider and contains information about the end user in the form of claims.
+- ID token: The token issued by the OpenID provider that contains information about the end user in the form of claims.

-A "claim" is a piece of information about the end user.
+- claim: The claim is a piece of information about the end user.